-The Wetlands System discharged approximately 6.58 tons of total nitrogen to the Alafia River during the 2016 fiscal year.
-This was a decrease of 5.5 tons when compared to FY 2015 due to the increase use by TECO.
-In FY 2016, TECO pumped approximately 1.7 billion gallons from the Wetlands to its Polk Power Station for use as cooling water.
-This provided additional beneficial reuse and decreased the TMDL discharged to the Alafia River.
+The Wetlands System discharged approximately 5.08 tons of total nitrogen to the Alafia River during the 2017 fiscal year.
+This was a decrease of 1.5 tons when compared to FY 2016 due to the increase use by TECO.
+In FY 2017, TECO pumped approximately 2.1 billion gallons from the Wetlands to its Polk Power Station for use as cooling water.
+This provided additional beneficial reuse and decreased pollutant loading to the Alafia River.
+The following table summarizes key effluent water quality results for FY 2017.

-Wetlands Treatment System Effluent Quality Results for Fiscal Year 2016
+Wetlands Treatment System Effluent Quality Results for Fiscal Year 2017